engie-group/shaystack/README.md

   }
 }
 ```

 - update the parameters
-   - `zappa deploy`
+- and `zappa deploy`

 # Custom provider

-To create your custom ReadHaystack API
+To create your custom Haystack API
 - create a project
 - In a module, create a subclass of `HaystackInterface` with the name `Provider`
 - add parameter `HAYSTACK_PROVIDER` with the name of the package

-# Organization
-The project includes the following files and folders:
-- `app` - Code for the application's Flask and Lambda function.
-- `haystackapi` - The generic wrapper between technology and implementation
-- `haystackapi/providers` - Sample of providers.
-- `tests` - Unit tests for the application code.
-- `hszinc` - Git submodule to extend the hszinc project.
-- `*.postman*.json` - script to invoke API with postman
-- `Makefile` - All tools to manage the project (Use `make help`'`)

-You can add some environment variable in `.env` file.

 ## Providers
 Different sample of provider are proposed.
 You can add a new one with a subclass of